thejohnnyhill/Universal-Chat-Widget-Minimizer/README.md

 ## Installation Instructions
+*(Note: these instructions are for v1 of the Arc Boost editor.
+In the newest version, there's currently no way to set up a global Boost that works across websites.
+Hopefully this will come soon!
+In the meantime, you can use a plugin like [Stylus](https://add0n.com/stylus.html) to achieve the same result.)*

 - In Arc, click the plus (+) button at the bottom of the sidebar, and click "New Boost"
 - Choose the "Style" Boost template